pgonzaleznetwork/awaf.dev/AWAF/fflib-recap.md

 One of the primary challenges with this framework is how it positions itself as a solution for achieving "separation of concerns" (SoC).
 The messaging around SoC is so emphatic that it even tells us there are scenarios where you might choose not to implement SoC.
 For instance, at the time of writing, the Trailhead module on this topic includes a section titled "When You Don't Need SoC on Salesforce," suggesting that SoC is both binary and optional.

 Those who have read the [Clean Apex Code](https://a.co/d/gSCaIhO) book will probably know that SoC is not something you can directly implement, it's an outcome.
 It emerges from applying the principles of modularity, coupling, and cohesion that are explored throughout the book.
 Furthermore, SoC is not binary; it doesn't simply exist or not exist.
-Like coupling, it operates on a spectrum, and it is a degree (low coupling vs. high coupling).
+Like coupling, it operates on a spectrum, and it is a degree (low coupling vs. high coupling, and low SoC vs high SoC).

 The issue isn't just the inaccurate terminology.
 Our concern is that this way of thinking might discourage developers from critically engaging with the principles of SoC.
 Instead, they may blindly follow patterns, treating them as prescriptive rather than adaptable.

+In short, the framework encourages developers not to think.

 We would much rather see a team of Salesforce developers engaging in ongoing discussions about modularity in their org, debating where responsibilities should lie and how to maintain cohesion, than simply adding a method to the service class because the framework dictates it.